 For more information, see www.hccegalitarian.com.

 Phi Theta Kappa International Honor Society

-Phi Theta Kappa is an international honor society for community college students.
-HCC’s Omega Sigma chapter is one of 1,200 chapters around the world.
-Membership is based on high academic standards.
+Phi Theta Kappa is the international honor society for community college students.
+HCC’s Omega Sigma chapter is one of nearly 1,300 chapters around the world.
+Membership is based on high academic performance.
 HCC has an active chapter and is consistently ranked as a top 25 chapter on the international stage.
 The chapter promotes scholarship, developing leadership skills, and is involved in service to the College and community.